Loading [MathJax]/jax/output/CommonHTML/jax.js

 • Simple to understand and to interpret.
 Trees can be visualized.

-• Requires little data preparation.
+• Requires little feature engineering.
 Other techniques often require data normalization, dummy variables need to be created and blank values need to be removed.
 Some tree and algorithm combinations support missing values.

 • Able to handle both numerical and categorical data.